The State Organization Index provides an alphabetical listing of government organizations, including commissions, departments, and bureaus.

 Top-requested sites to log in to services provided by the state

 Every year DCR accepts applications for matching-funds, which are donations from organizations for park improvements that are matched by DCR.
+These projects must be on properties managed by DCR.
 Groups that have engaged in this program include:

 Through the Partnerships Matching Funds Program, DCR allocates close to $1 million in matching funds to support capital projects at parks, beaches, and other reservations.
 Past projects through this program include: